 Seminar Rooms:

-• Often include a conference-style table were all students and instructors gather around
+- Often include a conference-style table where all students and instructors gather around

 Auditoriums: